St4rFire/intellijS3UploadPlugin/README.md

 ## Mapping the deployed project

-The folders in the deploy path will be read and a match with the previously retrieved suffix will be searched.
+The suffix of folders in "versions.path" will be matched with the "last.versions.path" suffix.
 Default mappings are:
 ```
 "esb"      -> "esb"